groussea/sand6py/README.md

 # About

+This repository stores a fork of sand6 code [1] with new features (collapses scenarios, hysteresis, python binding with pybind11).

+These developments have been made during a research project for comparing experimental granular flows with simualtions [2].

+## About sand6

 This software contains a C++ implementation of the algorithms described in the document *A Semi-Implicit Material Point Method for the Continuum Simulation of Granular Materials*.